 VerifyInvestor.com adopts best practices for verification because the penalties of noncompliance are so severe.
 Part of the verification process includes a review by a licensed attorney.
 We expect that most verifications will take one or two business days to complete, assuming, of course, that we are provided with all the necessary information to perform the verification review.

 The documentation that is required depends on the type of accredited investor.
 After you’ve indicated to us what type of accredited investor you are, we’ll prompt you to upload certain documentation.
 For example, if you qualify by an income test, you may be prompted to upload a W2, K1, or 1099.
 Other types of accredited investors may have to upload an officer’s certificate or detail out their assets, and in the case of an individual qualifying under a net worth test, their liabilities as well.
 The reviewer of your file may ask you to upload additional evidence as appropriate.
 We recognize that this information may be highly sensitive and confidential.
 See our Security & Confidentiality section to understand how we protect your data.

 Here at VerifyInvestor.com, we consider the privacy of your confidential information one of our highest priorities.
-Our security measures extend four levels: 128/256-bit data encryption, Extended Validation SSL, daily vulnerability/malware scanning, and a system of firewalls.
+Our security measures include 128/256-bit data encryption, database encryption, DDOS protection, a system of firewalls, and regular vulnerability checks.

 Encryption is a series of methods that privatizes your information that is stored in our databases and while it travels to and from our servers.
 128/256-bit scrambles your data and ensures it is secure to the point where it's inaccessible to hackers without a specifically generated key.

 VerifyInvestor.com's firewalls restrict access from external networks and even between connections internally.
 By default access is denied to everyone and is only ever allowed when needed by the company.
 Should access be allowed for maintenance, everything is carefully monitored.